 Nvidia isn’t the only manufacturer of GPUs, but it’s certainly the default one.
-There are other vendors like AMD, but the software that’s used to integrate with the chips is far behind Nvidia.
-Cuda, Nvidia’s platform, is effectively the only usable one for Machine Learning applications today.
+There are other vendors like AMD, but the software that’s used to integrate with the chips is far behind Nvidia software.
+Cuda, Nvidia’s platform, is a usable platform for machine learning applications.

 The degree to which GPUs have become popular is hard to overstate.
-They’re in high demand right now, for the original video game applications as well as Machine Learning (and even cryptocurrency mining), and prices have been skyrocketing.
+They’re in high demand right now, for the original video game applications as well as for machine learning (and even cryptocurrency mining), and prices have been skyrocketing.
 The price for a standard Nvidia GPU manufactured last year is now higher than it was when released.
 Algorithmia is the only major vendor that supports serverless execution (FaaS) on GPUs.

-ASICs, or Application Specific Integrated Circuits, are the next level of chip design – it’s a processor designed specifically for one type of task.
-The chip is architected to be very good at executing a specific function or type of function.
+ASICs, or Application Specific Integrated Circuits, are the next level of chip design—it’s a processor designed specifically for one type of task.
+The chip is built to be very good at executing a specific function or type of function.

-Google has also gotten into the ASIC game, but with a focus on Machine Learning.
-It’s called a TPU (Tensor Processing Unit), and it’s a Google-designed and manufactured chip specifically made for Machine Learning with Tensorflow, Google’s open source deep learning framework.
-Google claims that these TPUs can be up to 15x to 30x faster than the best CPUs and GPUs for programming Neural Nets, but there has been some dispute as to how accurate that figure really is.
-A 3rd party benchmark was recently released and found that TPUs can be significantly more efficient than comparable GPUs.
+Google has also gotten into the ASICs game, but with a focus on machine learning.
+It’s called a TPU (Tensor Processing Unit), and it’s a Google-designed and manufactured chip specifically made for machine learning with Tensorflow, Google’s open-source deep learning framework.
+TPUs are much faster than the best CPUs and GPUs for programming neural nets, Google claims, but there has been some dispute as to how accurate that figure really is.
+A third-party benchmark was recently released and found that TPUs can be significantly more efficient than comparable GPUs.

-The Practical – How To Access And Use CPUs, GPUs, and TPUs
+How to Access And Use CPUs, GPUs, and TPUs

-Since CPUs have been the standard for so long, they make up the bulk of modern public cloud offerings.
-If you train and run Machine Learning models on normal AWS (Amazon), GCP (Google), or Azure (Microsoft) instances, they’ll be using CPUs.
+CPUs make up the bulk of modern public cloud offerings.
+If you train and run models on normal AWS (Amazon), GCP (Google), or Azure (Microsoft) instances, they’ll be using CPUs.
 Unless you’re using specific deep learning frameworks that target GPUs on your machine, running algorithms locally will also use your CPUs.

-Because of the skyrocketing demand and relatively modest supply, GPUs weren’t always that easy to get access to.
+Because of the skyrocketing demand and relatively modest supply, GPUs weren’t always that easy to access.
 Thankfully, the major cloud platforms have bought up enough of them to make it possible today.
-AWS allows for a GPU only setup (p3 instance), as well as Google and Microsoft.
+AWS allows for a GPU-only setup (p3 instance), as well as Google and Microsoft.
 Algorithmia’s Serverless AI Layer integrates both GPUs and CPUs, and makes it easy to deploy on either.

 Which Type of Processor is Best For You?

-As with anything, the answer is: it depends.
-Projects and product involving Machine Learning often have varying priorities, ranging from speed to accuracy to reliability.
-As a general rule, if you can get your hands on a state-of-the-art GPU, it’s your best bet for fast Machine Learning.
+As with anything, the answer is it depends.
+Projects and products involving machine learning often have varying priorities, ranging from speed to accuracy to reliability.
+As a general rule, if you can get your hands on a state-of-the-art GPU, it’s your best bet for fast machine learning.

-GPU compute will usually be about 4x expensive as CPU compute – so if you’re not getting a 4x improvement in speed, or if speed is less of a priority than cost, you might want to stick with CPUs.
+GPU compute will usually be about 4 times as expensive as CPU compute, so if you’re not getting 4 times improved speed, or if speed is less of a priority than cost, you might want to stick with CPUs.
 Additionally, your training needs will be different than your implementation needs.
 A GPU may be necessary for training a large Neural Net, but it’s possible that a CPU is more than powerful enough to use the model once built.

-TPUs are still experimental, so we’ll need more data before making judgement about tradeoffs.
+TPUs are still experimental, so we’ll need more data before making judgements about tradeoffs.

 What’s The Difference Between The CPU And GPU? – “GPUs can handle graphics better because graphics include thousands of tiny calculations that need to be conducted.
 Instead of sending those tiny equations to the CPU, which could only handle a few at a time, they’re sent to the GPU, which can handle many of them at once.”